julien6/CMAS_Organization_PhD/academic_contributions/Organizational_MARL/AIAI_paper/plan.md

 ## Introduction

-## The organization issue in CMAS designing
+## The organizational issue in CMAS designing

 ## Related works and positioning

-## Algorithmic approach for organization within MARL
+## An algorithmic approach for addressing organization within MARL

 ## Application for malware program in drone swarms

+## Conclusion